Artists

 We are excited to announce our guest artists at C&C Editions.

-Public collections include Denver Art Museum, CO; Detroit Institute of Arts, MI; Minneapolis Institute of Art, MN; Walker Art Center, MN; Nelson-Atkins Museum of Art, MO; Smithsonian National Museum of the American Indian, D.C.; Heard Museum, AZ; Eiteljorg Museum, IN; The Field Museum, IL; Rockwell Museum, NY; Weisman Art Museum, MN; Minnesota Museum of American Art, MN; Tweed Museum of Art, MN; Schingoethe Center, IL; Western Carolina University Fine Art Museum, NC; National Museum of Wildlife Art, WY; Cafesjian Art Trust Museum, MN; Chazen Museum of Art, University of Wisconsin, WI; to name a few.
+Public collections include Denver Art Museum, CO; Detroit Institute of Arts, MI; Minneapolis Institute of Art, MN; Walker Art Center, MN; Nelson-Atkins Museum of Art, MO; Smithsonian National Museum of the American Indian, D.C.; Heard Museum, AZ; Eiteljorg Museum, IN; The Field Museum, IL; Rockwell Museum, NY; Detroit Institute of Arts, MI; Weisman Art Museum, MN; Minnesota Museum of American Art, MN; Tweed Museum of Art, MN; Cafesjian Art Trust Museum, MN; Chazen Museum of Art, University of Wisconsin, WI; Schingoethe Center, IL; Western Carolina University Fine Art Museum, NC; National Museum of Wildlife Art, WY; Davis Museum, Wellesley, MA; Weatherspoon Art Museum, University of North Carolina, NC; Yale University Art Gallery, CT; Smith College Museum of Art, MA; Museum of Fine Arts, Houston, TX; among others.
+She is represented by Jessica Silverman Gallery, San Francisco, CA.

 "Todd Norsten transforms images and observations from his daily life and travels into painted meditations on the universal impulse to make a mark.
 Riffing on a throughline the artist has identified from ancient petroglyphs, to lovers’ initials carved into trees, to bathroom graffiti, Norsten absorbs visual culture all around us — roadside billboards, peeling paint on the side of a barn, hand-painted “Keep Out” signs, lottery advertisements — then translates and transforms these snippets and non sequiturs into sometimes earnest, often satirical works that give character to things that are transitory or ephemeral, elevating banal moments into subjects worthy of contemplation.”